 - practical skills for performing experiments and operating scientific equipment

-- a thorough understanding of laboratory safety
+- thorough understanding of laboratory safety

-- a basic understanding of biological science
+- basic understanding of biological science

 - the ability to follow scientific procedures.